All You Need to Know About Indonesia: A Guide for Tourists

 - Closed versions of T-shirts or shorts - after all, in an Islamic country you should not open your body too much;

-- In addition, closed light shirts or long shorts will protect you from overheating or sunburn;
+- Besides, full covered light shirts or long shorts will protect you from overheating or sunburn;

-- If you are planning a trip to the mountains or a tour on the volcanoes of Indonesia, be sure to grab warm and comfortable clothes and shoes (windbreakers, sweatpants, hiking boots or sneakers, hats or buffs);
+- If you plan a trip to the mountains or a tour on the volcanoes of Indonesia, be sure to grab warm and comfortable clothes and shoes (windbreakers, sweatpants, hiking boots or sneakers, hats or buffs);

 - Bathing suits - beaches in Indonesia are among the best in the world, but without a bathing suit on the beach, you can be fined;